 - When the trunk of the tree is on the boundary between two properties, the tree is considered to be jointly owned.
-Any proposed removal of the tree requires the consent of both property owners. - When a tree is growing on one property, but its branches overhang the neighbouring property, it is owned by the owner of the property from where it grows.
-The neighbour has a common law right to prune the tree to the property boundary as long as the tree is not made dangerous or unstable in doing so.
-Council approval will be required to prune a tree in any case (if covered by TPO), and all pruning must be carried out in accordance with the Australian Standard for the Pruning of Amenity Trees. - A tree does not necessarily need to encroach on a neighbouring property to present a risk to that property.
+Any proposed removal or pruning of the tree requires the consent of both property owners. - When a tree is growing on one property, but its branches overhang the neighbouring property, it is owned by the owner of the property from where it grows.
+The neighbour has a common law right to prune the tree without Council approval if less than 10% is to be removed to the property boundary as long as the tree is not made dangerous or unstable in doing so.
+Council approval will be required to prune a tree if more than 10% of a tree needs to be pruned and all pruning must be carried out in accordance with the Australian Standard for the Pruning of Amenity Trees AS4373 -1996. - When applying to Council to prune overhanging branches from a neighbours tree the neighbours signature should be present on the Tree Preservation Order form.
+If consent from the neighbour is not obtained this must be noted on the Tree Preservation Order form.
+Council can still carry out an inspection of the tree but the inspection can only be made from the applicants property.
+If Council considers pruning an appropriate action then all pruning must be carried out from the applicants property and all pruning must be carried out in accordance with the